EnterpriseDB/barman/doc/barman-tutorial.en.md

 ```

 where `20110920T185953` is the ID of the backup to be restored.
 When
-this command completes succesfully, `/path/to/recover/dir`
+this command completes successfully, `/path/to/recover/dir`
 contains a complete data directory ready to be started as a PostgreSQL
 database server.